electionscience/vote.electionscience.org/README.md

    But also, you'll need a user account in order to create polls in the system, and it's easiest to do that here.
    (If you don't create an account here, you'll have to mess around copying urls from from the server output to fake confirming an email address in order to create a user account later... so just do it now.)

-2. Then start the Django server:
+3. Start the Django server:

   `python manage.py runserver`

+4. Change the domain name of the site `example.com` to `yourdomainname` in the admin panel so that the activation emails have the correct url.

-3. Finally, see how it looks.
+5. Finally, see how it looks.
 In your favorte browser, go to the link:

   `<your domain name>:<port>/approval_polls`